 process raising ethical questions of lawyers who employ such

-that are contrary to law and cause such harm.
-Lawyers must
+tactics that are contrary to law and cause such harm.

-encouraged to comply with the law and courts must issue fully
+Lawyers must be encouraged to comply with the law and courts must

-compensatory sanctions to those who are victims of such abuses.
+issue fully compensatory sanctions to those who are victims of

+such abuses.
 Otherwise, the abuses will continue.
-The fault is not with
+The fault

-rules but with those who violate and fail to enforce them.
+is not with the rules but with those who violate and fail to

 See the Documents Production Case Outline